Theara-Seng/ros_lesson/Configure_enviroment_and_workspace/README.md

 # Create a ROS Workspace

-## create a folder name -> it can be anyname but using catkin_ws is recommended for beginner
+## Create a folder name -> it can be anyname but using catkin_ws is recommended for beginner

 * create a folder name catkin_ws with src directory element